Avoid These Startup Marketing Mistakes | 8 Tips for Your Startup

 Your market research (see, there's that theme again) helped you see that your target demographic is, let's say, adults between the ages of 25-40 who are mid-career and generally settled in their lives.
 These folks are not on Snapchat.
 They're more likely on LinkedIn, Facebook, and possibly Twitter.
 Focus your efforts where you know you'll find your audience.

-Your customer personas are fictionalized versions of the people you're targeting in your marketing at.
+Customer personas are semi-fictional representations of your ideal customers based on market research and real data about your existing customers.
 These are the people whose problems your widget can address.
 The mistake here is focusing so much on the persona that you depersonalize them.
 Remember, there are people behind the metrics, statistics, and buying behaviors you've been studying.

 This will help you produce content that engages the person, not the behavior.
 Remembering this simple fact will keep your interactions on a more human level, meaning you'll connect with your actual living, breathing customers.
 They will be more likely to remember these interactions when they convert.